nielsenjared/nielsenjared.github.io/content/blog/curious/index.md

 > The question “Why?” steadily gets replaced by “What do I need to do to achieve X?”

-How do we relearn curiosity?
+So... how do we relearn curiosity?

 Dan Rothstein and Luz Santana outline The Question Formulation Technique, a strategy for developing questions.
 It...